Economic Justice Facts & Figures

 US Department of Housing and Urban Development

-In 2016, the International Monetary Fund warned the United States that its high poverty rate needs to be tackled urgently by raising the minimum wage and offering paid maternity leave to women to encourage them to enter the labor force.
+The United States must tackle its high poverty rate by raising the minimum wage and offering paid maternity leave to women to encourage them to enter the labor force.

 National Poverty Center